MCT-master/mct-master.github.io/README.md

 ## 3. Embedding and Storing Multi-media

 ### Storing and Naming Media
 You can store images and audio in the ```./assets/img``` and ```./assets/audio``` folders in the blog repo, given that they are less than 300kb in size.
 If the media is more than 300kb, you should store them on the Uio G Suite.
-Read more about this process of storing and sharing files in the [guides](https://github.com/MCT-master/Guides/wiki/How-to-use-the-MCT-Blog-%E2%80%90-Embedding-and-Storage-of-Files).
+For more details on storing and sharing media files, visit the ["Embedding and Storage of Files" section](https://github.com/MCT-master/Guides/wiki/How-to-use-the-MCT-Blog-%E2%80%90-Embedding-and-Storage-of-Files) in the MCT Guides.

 All media files must share the same filename syntax:
 ```